Note on computational complexity of the Gromov-Wasserstein distance

-In order to perform GW based object comparison, one needs to compute a GW distance, a constrained minimization problem frequently mentioned as being NP-hard due to its non-convexity (see, e.g., discussion in Section 7 of \cite{Memoli}, Section 1.1 of \cite{Peyre}, Section 1 of \cite{Scetbon}, and/or Section 3 of \cite{Chen}).
-To solve this problem in practice, two main approaches are currently taken in the literature, none of which guarantees a global minimum.
+To solve the GW problem in practice, two main approaches are currently taken in the literature, none of which guarantees a global minimum.
 The first approach is to employ the \textit{conditional gradient} method (also known as \textit{Frank-Wolfe}), which converges to a stationary point of the objective function that may not be a global minimum in the non-convex case (see Sections 2.1 and 2.2.2 of \cite{Bertsekas}).
 Conditional gradient for GW distance is implemented in the Python toolbox \cite{POT} and used for variants of GW problem in \cite{Chapel, Bai}.
 The second approach proposed in \cite{Peyre} is to regularize the objective by adding an entropy term (see equation (7) of \cite{Peyre} and discussion in Section 10.6.4 in \cite{CompOT}).
 Such regularization does not make the problem convex\footnote{and hence no global minima are guaranteed when solving the problem via projected gradient descent proposed in \cite{Peyre} - see Remark 3 of \cite{Peyre}}, but allows for efficient implementations (Python toolboxes \cite{POT} and \cite{CuturiOTbox}) making the regularization technique widely used for various GW related problems \cite{Xu2019, Chen2020, Le, Rioux}.

-This work provides the details on the structure of the GW optimization problem for finite spaces\footnote{the case most commonly encountered in real life applications} that permit establishing the non-convex quadratic nature and imply NP-hardness of the GW distance.
 We note that the value of a GW distance is analytically determined in several special cases of metric-measure spaces with infinitely many points: see Theorem 4.1 \cite{Delon} for GW distance between Gaussians when restricting the problem to Gaussian plans, and Theorem 1 of \cite{Arya} for GW distance between spheres.
 For finite spaces, \cite{Memoliultra} proposes a polynomial time algorithm to compute an ultrametric variant of the GW distance with exponent $p=\infty$ (see Section 5.1 of the reference).
-Nevertheless, as the current note highlights, computing the $p$-GW distance, $p \in [0,\infty)$, between two datasets with finitely many points remains an NP-hard problem for any instance of an input data.
+We are not aware of a polynomial time algorithm that would solve a general instance of the $p$-GW distance, $p \in [0,\infty)$, between two datasets with finitely many points.